wemmertc/webpage/_includes/phd_students.md

 PhD in collaboration with University of Belgrade co-supervised by Thomas Lampert and Srdan Stankovic
  * [Arnaud Abreu]() (10/2016-): *Convolutional neural networks and hierarchical representations: applications and perspectives for digital pathology*
 PhD in collaboration with Roche France and Oncopôle Toulouse co-supervised by Pierre Brousset, Benoît Naegel and François-Xavier Frenois
+ * [Nicolas Vernhet]() (03/2017-): *Evaluation of the predictive potential of radiomics for the characterization of liver tumours*
+PhD in collaboration with IRCAD co-supervised by Nicolas Lachiche and Vincent Agnus